 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET (OET-RV)because as I was looking around and observing your objects of worship, I even discovered an altar that was inscribed, ‘To the unknown god.’
+OET (OET-RV) because as I was looking around and observing your objects of worship, I even discovered an altar that was inscribed, ‘To the unknown god.’
 So without knowing it, you already worship this God that I’m going to tell you about.

-OET-LVFor/Because passing_through and observing the objects_of_worship of_you_all, I_ even _found an_altar on which had_been_inscribed:
+OET-LV For/Because passing_through and observing the objects_of_worship of_you_all, I_ even _found an_altar on which had_been_inscribed:

 To_an_unknown god.